 Taxotes chatareus and Toxotes jaculatrix, are the two species regularly seen for sale in pet shops.
-They are so similar that shops rarely differentiate between them.
-You undoubtedly have one of those two species.
+They're so similar that shops rarely differentiate between them.
+It's likely that if you have an Archer, it's one of these two species.

 Here is more info about Archers in general and how to determine which species you have.

 Archers derive their scientific name from the word "Toxotes", meaning bowman or archer.
 If you've ever seen one in action, you'll understand how they earned that name.
-The archer hangs just below the surface of the water watching for insects.
-When one ventures near the water, the Archer spits a stream of water at its prey so quickly that the hapless insect never sees it coming.
-Insects have to stay far away from the water to avoid becoming lunch, as the Archer fish is capable of accurately shooting steams of water up to 1.5 m in the air.
+Archers hangs just below the surface of the water watching for insects.
+When a bug ventures near the water, the Archer spits a stream of water at its prey so quickly that the hapless insect never sees it coming.
+Insects have to stay far away from the water to avoid becoming lunch, as the Archer fish is capable of accurately shooting steams of water up to one-and-a-half meters into in the air.

 To the casual observer, the two species of Archers commonly sold in pet shops appear to be the same fish.
 Although they have similar needs, one is more aggressive than the other, so it's wise to know which species you have.

 If you see a tank full of archers at the store, look at them closely.
 Odds are you'll notice some are smaller, have smaller scales, and don't have many smaller blotches between the black bands on their body.
-Those are the ones I'd advise purchasing, as the larger Archers are more aggressive.
+It's advisable to select one of this variety as the larger Archers are more aggressive.